This post may contain affiliate links which won’t change your price but will share some commission. Please read my disclosure policy.

 - Onion - Use any onion that you prefer or have on hand.
 Yellow, white, vidalia are all great options.

-- Rice vinegar - Made with fermented rice and helps to give the dressing its mild and but slightly sweet flavor.
+- Rice vinegar - Made with fermented rice and helps to give the dressing its mild but slightly sweet flavor.

 - Ginger - Fresh ginger works best in this recipe.
 If you prefer to use pre-minced ginger, then you may use that as well.